High coverage, no-fuss application and early benefit payout makes this a great plan for those seeking cancer protection.

 Like all medical insurance, FWD Cancer 2.0 Insurance comes with its own set of exclusions, although they’re nothing overly restrictive.

 We have highlighted some of the more noteworthy exclusions here.
 For a full list of exclusions, be sure to refer to the policy documents.

-- Cancer benefit will not be paid out for conditions caused directly or indirectly by pre-existing conditions on or prior to the Policy Issue Date, defined as
+- Cancer benefits will not be paid out for conditions caused directly or indirectly by pre-existing conditions on or before the Policy Issue Date, defined as

 - Presence of signs or symptoms you were or should reasonably be aware of